ansys/ansys-tools-common/doc/source/contributing.rst

 Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys developer's guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to the Ansys tools common repository.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to the Ansys Common Tools repository.

-The following contribution information is specific to the Ansys tools common.
+The following contribution information is specific to the Ansys Common Tools.

 Install in developer mode
 -------------------------